 Snow Removal Law: Township ordinances require that snow and ice be removed from sidewalks within 24 hours after the snow stops.
 However, homeowners near a school or a high pedestrian traffic area should be mindful of clearing ice and snow as soon as possible.
 Owners should also clear bus stop areas for the children to safely wait to board their buses.

 Information, referrals, and counseling on all issues of social concerns - please contact 799-9068.

 County Welfare for those with/without dependent children - please contact the Mercer County Board of Social Services at 989-4320.

-Street Lighting: To report a street light which is not functioning in your neighborhood first check your electric bill for the utility company that provides your service.
-If JCP&L call 1-800-662-3115; If PSE&G call 1-800-436-7734 or contact the Municipal Building at 609-799-2400 to report the location/address of the outage.
+Street Lighting: To report a street light which is not functioning in your neighborhood first note the location of the street light, and nearest house number or cross street.
+Then check your electric bill for the utility company that provides the electric service for your area.

 |Municipal Open Space